lostjared/acidcamGL/README.md

 This will use camera1-index as left eye camera 2 index as right eye

-You can also turn a regular video into stereo mode by using the -X argument
+You can also turn a regular video into stereo mode by using the -x argument

-    acidcamGL -i file.mp4 -g -X
+    acidcamGL -i file.mp4 -g -x

 Or press the '1' key to toggle stereo on and off.